 Nevertheless, despite the humiliation of seeing his former Cambridge student, William Cecil, succeed him as the king’s secretary (Dewar 27, 51), by 1555 Smith must have realized that losing his office when he did had saved him from the terrible suffering that so many of his friends and former associates were about to undergo.
 For despite his leading role in the Protestant regime, Smith was treated surprisingly well by Mary.
 Although she was forced to replace him at Eton with a Catholic, he was compensated with a lavish (for the time) £100 annuity.

 Historians have found this surprising, but the reason seems clear.
 As Dewar explains, the Marian regime having inherited serious financial problems from Somerset, Bishop Gardiner, trusting Smith from their years together at Cambridge, and perhaps made aware by Cecil of Smith’s work for Somerset on the currency, had him write a policy paper on the currency.
-She makes the case that the annuity was in gratitude for his response, although nothing would be done to fix the currency until Cecil took the reins in hand under Elizabeth.
+She makes the case that the annuity was in gratitude for his response, although nothing would be done to stabilize the currency until Cecil took the reins under Elizabeth.

 Smith would not be called again to important public service for thirteen long years.
-A creative, energetic man, still in his thirties, Smith put a good face on his rustication, writing to Cecil that he passed the time “with hunting and hawking and now and then looking on a book” (Dewar 78).
+A creative, energetic man, still in his thirties, he put a good face on his rustication, writing to Cecil that he passed the time “with hunting and hawking and now and then looking on a book” (Dewar 78).

 Eton and Ankerwycke